npmcdn-to-unpkg-bot/strahmb.github.io/contents/projects/4-passport-cogwalkthrough/index.md

 template: page.jade
 output: project/:name.html
 tagline: Identifying usability issues in Purdue University's digital badging tool.
-image: register-on-time.png
+image: layout-changes.png

 Organization: <a href="http://itap.purdue.edu/studio/">Studio by Purdue</a>
 Problem: Users and developers had noted inconsistencies in the design of Passport, a digital badging web application.
 The team lead asked me to assess possible usability issues.
 Solution: I performed a cognitive walkthrough of the site in order to document issues and possible solutions.
+Role: I did everything on this project.
 ---

 ## Process

 ### Plan
-Resources were not available for doing interviews, card sorts, or usability testing with real users, so I proposed that I do a cognitive walkthrough.
+Resources were not available at the time for doing interviews, card sorts, or usability testing with real users, so I proposed that I do a **cognitive walkthrough**.
 This allowed me to document specific ways that user research could benefit the project in the future.

 Before I started, I documented my two major sources of bias:
 - I had a close relationship with the developers of Passport and might be hesitant to overly criticize their work.
 - Since I had recommended the walkthrough, I would be predisposed to find usability issues in order to justify the assessment.

 ### Understand
-I went page-by-page through the site and recorded points of confusion, frustration, excitement, or engagement.
+I went page-by-page through the site and recorded **points of confusion, frustration, excitement, or engagement**.
 The application had a student-facing section and an instructor-facing section, so I did a walkthrough from the perspective of each type of user.

-I encountered a few types of issues:
+I encountered **a few types of issues**:
 - Text with low contrast
 - Poor information scent for new users
 - Unexpected layout and styling changes between pages